 1. Please ensure you read the following documents:

-2. Applicants must contact the office to discuss their eligibility and suitability of their research proposal in advance of submitting an application (contact information below)
+2. You must contact the office to discuss your eligibility and suitability of your research proposal before submitting an application.

 Cancer Research UK contact details